Colors That Go With Navy Blue — 15 Combos That Show This Color is More Versatile Than You Think

 (Image credit: frenchCALIFORNIA)

-When you're looking for colors that go with burgundy, navy blue might be a little unexpected, but it pairs beautifully with the color, creating an interior that is rich with depth and timeless sophistication.
-Other jewel tones like gold or silver especially pop out in this palette.
+Although unexpected, when you're looking for colors that go with burgundy, navy blue pairs beautifully, creating an interior that is rich with depth and timeless sophistication.
+This palette also helps other jewel tones, such as gold or silver, particularly pop.

-'For the interiors, we drew on high-end European styles and brought together a careful curation of pieces from local and international designers,' says Guillaume Coutheillas, founder of frenchCALIFORNIA.
-'We sourced collectible design pieces from internationally renowned galleries and showrooms including Capellini, B&B Italia, CC Tapis, and Flos, working closely with them to create an exhibition that is meant to evoke the ‘Modern Dolce Vita’.
+"For this interior, we drew on high-end European styles and brought together a careful curation of pieces from local and international designers," says Guillaume Coutheillas, founder of frenchCALIFORNIA.
+"We sourced collectible design pieces from internationally renowned galleries and showrooms including Capellini, B&B Italia, CC Tapis, and Flos, working closely with them to create an exhibition that is meant to evoke the ‘Modern Dolce Vita’.
 The color palette for this room was dark and moody, creating a cozy yet sophisticated office/library space.
-Jewel tones like navy blue, burgundy, and a silver-grey blend together to create an alluring design.'
+Jewel tones like navy blue, burgundy, and a silver-grey blend together to create an alluring design."

 Lilac and white bedroom with a mix of florals